Dell Inc. as Multinational Corporations

 Financial Performance

 The silent factors of success are flexibility and acquisition strategy.
 Dell maintains the flexibility of unit domains.
 The company expects a prescribed minimum financial return but imposes no geographical constraints and only broad product definitions.
 The latter has far more opportunities than the former for choice in the directions in which Dell seeks to lead the subsidiaries.
-“Dell currently owns 70 per cent of DFS, which provides financing solutions including loans, leases, and revolving credit for consumers, small business and commercial customers”26.
+“Dell currently owns 70 per cent of DFS, which provides financing solutions including loans, leases, and revolving credit for consumers, small business and commercial customers”.
 Dell invests in information technology and innovations spending 1 billion a year on these improvements.
 Long-term programs and plans are usually subjected to much greater variation than short-run plans.
 Short-run plans on which operating programs are based require more detailed data.

 For example, short-run plans may detail potentials for particular market segments and territories by brands; establish quotas; and develop financial and manpower needs with considerable accuracy.
 “Completing the integration furthers Dell’s strategy to extend to customers a full range of financial and leasing services.
-Through DFS, Dell customers have direct and flexible ways to purchase, lease and responsibly retire Dell technology“27.
+Through DFS, Dell customers have direct and flexible ways to purchase, lease and responsibly retire Dell technology“.
 In contrast to many other companies, Dell gives special attention to short-run forecasts.
 This strategy allows it to plan production and manage supply chain relations.
-Information about kinds of possible changes, rates of change, and the interrelationships of various factors is extremely important28.
+Information about kinds of possible changes, rates of change, and the interrelationships of various factors is extremely important.

 Conclusion

 Analysis of four main areas of performance shows that Dell uses traditional approaches to management and marketing but selects a unique combination of methods and tools which the company to compete and create a strong brand image.
 The philosophy implies that such activities as pricing, management of the sales force, advertising, personal selling, credit, physical distribution, and other marketing efforts should be integrated, coordinated, and directed at satisfying consumer wants.
 It also emphasizes that the success of Dell is dependent on profitable sales, which in turn depend on consumer action.
-Dell gives special attention to marketing resources, with particular emphasis on the organization of marketing activities.
-As an organizing activity, marketing, through institutions and processes, matches products and services with needs.
-The core of this activity for Dell is the interaction between organizations and environments, for marketing links separate production centres to maximize the total outputs of a company and society.

 The resulting amalgamation turns both competitive and cooperative systems into organized behaviour systems’ that are affected by such factors as the role of individuals in our society, technological developments and the movement toward specialization, new developments in understanding human behaviour, and the breadth of organizational goals and societal involvement.
 In this organizational context, marketing may be considered an intervening variable which, to a large extent, links the relationship between the company on the one hand and society on the other.
-Previously, production was this variable.
-The systems approach implemented by Dell involves changes in markets, cost-price pressures, the evolution of the product and brand manager concept, the shifting distribution structures, and changes in physical distribution, which have resulted in the need for new views.
-For whatever reasons, all too often, the corporate strategy remains hidden from view, either misunderstood or unappreciated by key corporate constituencies.

 Dell lives and acts in a constantly changing cultural, social, technological, legal, and economic environment.
 Shaped by the environment, marketing institutions and activities, in turn, have an impact on it.
 The standards and values that stem from the environment greatly influence consumer behaviour, affecting purchasing and consumption activities, and the business organizations concerned. the success of Dell can be summarized as the interrelation of systems and between different management functions.
-The intermediate consumer purchases goods for business purposes with the profit motive in mind.
-Most of the literature focuses primarily on the ultimate consumer, on understanding his (her) role in our marketing and economic system; on consumers as decision-makers; on factors that shape consumer objectives and influence purchases; on the impact of consumer attitudes, opinions, motivations,

 Bibliography